-Make sure you read the sections on plagiarism and collusion in your Handbook for Candidates for 2010-11.
+Make sure you read the sections on plagiarism and collusion in the exams handbook.
 Plagiarism is considered a serious offence by the university and is penalised.
-Its definition in the 2009-10 Handbook for Examiners is as follows:

 Plagiarism is the use, without acknowledgement, of the intellectual work of other people, and the act of representing the ideas or discoveries of another as one's own in written work submitted for assessment.
 To copy sentences, phrases or even striking expressions without acknowledgement of the sources (either by inadequate citation or failure to indicate verbatim quotations), is plagiarism; to paraphrase without acknowledgement is likewise plagiarism.
 Where such copying or paraphrase has occurred the mere mention of the source in the bibliography shall not be deemed sufficient acknowledgement; each such instance must be referred specifically to its source.
 Verbatim quotations must be either in inverted commas, or indented, and directly acknowledged.